litmuschaos/v1-litmus-docs/docs/disk-fill.md

   `watch -n 1 du -kh /var/lib/docker/containers/<container-id>`

+### Abort/Restart the Chaos Experiment

+- To stop the pod-delete experiment immediately, either delete the ChaosEngine resource or execute the following command:

+  `kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"stop"}}'`

+- To restart the experiment, either re-apply the ChaosEngine YAML or execute the following command:

+  `kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"active"}}'`

+**Notes:**

+  - The abort will stop further fill of the local disk, but doesn't reclaim the used capacity.
+This is a manual operation as of today.
+The auto-rollback, i.e., in this case reclaim of currently filled disk-space will be implemented in a future release

+  - However, upon graceful completion of the experiment (i.e.,un-aborted), the space is automatically reclaimed as the chaos impact is reverted.

 ### Check Chaos Experiment Result

 - Check whether the application is resilient to the container kill, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.